-We therefore conclude that a self-consistent semiclassical treatment of critical collapse is still missing.
-This gap is especially troubling given that quantum effects generically violate the classical energy conditions underpinning many foundational results in general relativity, including theorems on geodesic completeness, horizon formation, and singularity development.\footnote{Several recent studies have argued for a semiclassical extension of classical theorems in General Relativity \cite{Bousso:2014sda, Bousso:2015mna, Bousso:2019var, Bousso:2019bkg, Shahbazi-Moghaddam:2022hbw}.
+We therefore conclude that a fully self-consistent semiclassical treatment of critical collapse remains to be developed.
+This gap is particularly significant given that quantum effects generically violate the classical energy conditions underpinning many foundational results in general relativity, including theorems on geodesic completeness, horizon formation, and singularity development.\footnote{Several recent studies have argued for a semiclassical extension of classical theorems in General Relativity \cite{Bousso:2014sda, Bousso:2015mna, Bousso:2019var, Bousso:2019bkg, Shahbazi-Moghaddam:2022hbw}.
 Notably, in \cite{Wall:2010jtc, Bousso:2022cun, Bousso:2022tdb, Bousso:2025xyc} they show that a singularity is still present within a trapped region, even with quantum effects included.
 This result emphasizes that perturbative quantum effects are generically not enough to resolve a singularity.}